The Stages of Ankle Arthritis

 Simple activities like ascending/descending stairs and squatting can become impossible.
 In the later stages, the lubricating fluid in your joints is absent, so the friction on your bones is increased.
 Moving at this stage may be painful and could also be damaging to your bones.
 However, many people can remain high-functioning and relatively pain-free, despite this arthritis.
 To treat this stage of arthritis, previous remedies (such as NSAIDs and light activity) may not be enough.
 If you’re at this stage and the pain is affecting your daily life, contact an orthopedic surgeon immediately, as surgery could likely be needed.

 Your surgeon could also recommend a series of nonoperative remedies as well.
 These could range from physical therapy to acupuncture, to special shoes or CAM (complementary alternative medicine).
+Click here to read more about your treatment options once ankle arthritis becomes too painful to manage.

 Arthritis is a painful disease that can get worse the longer you ignore it.
 Identifying that the pain or discomfort is in fact arthritis is an important step, and seeking help before symptoms worse is crucial.
 Sometimes, our joints are sore, stiff, and hurt a little, especially at older ages.